harryPorter828/MachineLearningOCR/README.txt

 'formatTrainingImages.py' and 'createTrainingData.py' produce an .npy file, from which 'createModel.py' can be used to create a classification model which can classify 250 different characters.

-Run 'InftyCDB-1.EXE' to download images used to get training data.
-Move csv file created from running 'InftyCDB-1.EXE'
+Go to http://www.inftyproject.org/en/database.html to download the InftyCDB-1 database used for the project.
+Transfer all images from the download to the 'images' foler and the csv file to the main project folder.

 Key dependency : TensorFlow
 I set up a tensorflow environement to run the code